Super Stardust HD: Updates and downloadable content packs

-Super Stardust Ultra

-A follow-up to the game titled Super Stardust Ultra (known in Asia as Star Strike Ultra) was released in North America and the PAL region in February 2015 for PlayStation 4.
-It was essentially an enhanced version of Super Stardust HD, without being a direct port.
-It adds an exclusive mode called Interactive Streaming, which is an endless mode where the game is streamed live over the Internet, and viewers are allowed to help or hinder the player.
-A port of Super Stardust Ultra titled Super Stardust Ultra VR, offering a unique perspective from within the cockpit, was released as a launch title for the PlayStation VR.
-The title was developed by UK based company D3T Ltd.

-Reception and sales
+Reception

 The HD edition of Super Stardust received "favorable" reviews, while the Portable, Ultra, and its VR version received "average" reviews, according to the review aggregation website Metacritic.
 In Japan, where the Ultra version was ported for release on March 12, 2015, Famitsu gave it a score of one eight, one seven, one nine, and one eight for a total of 32 out of 40.